Ten Folic Acid Facts For Before And During Pregnancy

 If taken as recommended, both before and during early pregnancy, folic acid can help to reduce the risk of these serious birth defects.

-2. How Much Folic Acid Should I Take When Trying For A Baby, And When Should I Take It?
+How Much Folic Acid Should I Take When Trying For A Baby, And When Should I Start Taking It?

 The UK Department of Health recommends that all women take a daily supplement containing 400μg of folic acid when trying for a baby, and for at least the first 12 weeks of pregnancy, as this can help to reduce the risk of Neutral Tube Defects (NTDs) such as Spina Bifida, in your baby.
 This means you should start to take folic acid if there’s any chance you may fall pregnant, and certainly well before you discover you are pregnant.

 Taking supplemental folic acid intake increases the maternal folate status†.
 Low maternal folate status is a risk factor in the development of neural tube defects in the developing foetus.

-†The beneficial effect is obtained with a supplemental folic acid daily intake of 400mcg for at least one month before and up to three months after conception.
+†The beneficial effect is obtained with a supplemental folic acid daily intake of 400μg for at least one month before and up to three months after conception.